Your free business.com+ membership unlocks exclusive tech deals and advisor support

 “Emerging models like subscription services or third-party marketplaces, such as Amazon and Alibaba, cater to shifting consumer preferences for convenience and variety,” Manganaro explained.

-The subscription business model is booming, expected to reach $2.1 trillion by 2034, as more businesses turn to recurring revenue for long-term growth.
+The subscription business model is growing rapidly, with projections reaching nearly $2.1 trillion by 2034 as more businesses adopt recurring revenue models for long-term growth.

 Supply chain distribution best practices

-Supply chain distribution involves many key players and moving parts.
-To ensure everything runs efficiently and effectively, keep the following best practices in mind.
+Supply chain distribution involves many moving parts and stakeholders.
+To keep everything running efficiently and cost-effectively, consider the following best practices.

 “From customers and carriers to warehouse teams and customs brokers, we align all stakeholders through clear communication and centralized management,” explained Eric Muhlenbruch, director of contract logistics at Gebrüder Weiss.
 “This approach eliminates confusion and enhances collaboration between our team and our customers across all phases of distribution.”